couchbase-examples/couchbase-tutorials/tutorial/markdown/scala/webservers.md

 ### Database and Web Server Configuration

 All configuration for communication with the database and the three web servers is stored in the `/src/main/resources/application.conf` file.
-This includes the connection string, username, and password for Couchbase, and the port numbers for Play/Akka http/htt4ps.
+This includes the connection string, username, password for Couchbase, and the port numbers for Play/Akka http/htt4ps.

 The default username for Couchbase server is assumed to be `Administrator` and the default password is assumed to be `password`.
 If these are different in your environment you will need to change them before running the application.